 Go to Settings > Branch permissions in your repository.

-Add a new branch permission for master where you leave the Write access blank to prevent developers from pushing straight to master.
+Add a new branch permission for main where you leave the Write access blank to prevent developers from pushing straight to main.
 Then add yourself to the Merge via pull request permission.

 Before saving the new branch permission, we will add a merge check to make sure that merges are not allowed unless there's at least one green build.
 Just expand the merge checks section to enable the corresponding feature.